bytesortierer/Personal-Pihole-Blocklist/README.md

-Private Whithe List for my AGH and/ or Pi-Hole.
+Blocklist for my private AGH and Pi-Hole.
 Use at your own risk.